lucky-9/url-shortner-backend/README.md

 # url-shortner
+This is the backend for the URL shortner and it is deployed and live at: (URL Shortener Backend)[https://url-shortner-backend-hnpf.onrender.com/api]

 NOTE:"I have changed some response code from bad request code to OK code to display the result in the front end"